tannercollin/sharenote-py/README.md

 4. Activate the plugin, open the plugin's settings page.
 5. Disable "Share as encrypted by default" at the bottom (not yet implemented), close settings.
 6. Edit the `.obsidian/plugins/share-note/data.json` file in your vault's filesystem.
-7. Set the "server" value to your server's URL from step 1 (no trailing slash).
+7. Set the "server" value to your server's URL from step 1, example: `https://notes.example.com` (no trailing slash).
 8. Open Obsidian's Community Plugins settings, then deactivate and reactivate the Share Note plugin.